taroburrito/anthropic_takehome_plugins/README.md

-# anthropic_takehome_plugins
+# Anthropic Takehome Plugin

-A repository of plugins for the purpose of demoing this feature for an enablement scenario
+A plugin for Claude Code for the purpose of demoing this feature for an enablement scenario.

+Prepared by David Lucas, May 2026